fgiacome/compint/lab10/readme.md

 The program will find the optimal value function and then offer to play an interactive game.
 By switchin the flag `start`, one can control who begins the game.

-## Acknoledgements
+## Acknowledgements
-The idea of using value iteration was taken from applications seen in the course Robot learning, ay 2023/24.
+The idea of using value iteration was taken from applications seen in the course _Robot learning_, given at Politecnico di Torino in the academic year 2023/24.

+As a reference, I used

+> R. S. Sutton, A. G. Barto, _Reinforcement learning_, 2nd edition, The MIT Press, 2018.